 I have two Sheaffer Targa (slimline) pens.
 Both have developed mysterious leaks that appear to originate around the outside edge of the inlay portion of the nibs.
 Is there a way to eliminate this leak?
 Ink appears to build up around the underside of the nib more quickly when the pen is capped.

-This is an unfortunate failing of Sheaffer’s otherwise wonderful Inlaid Nib™.
+This is an unfortunate failing of Sheaffer’s otherwise wonderful Inlaid Nib.
 Until Sheaffer closed its repair center, the first line of defense was Sheaffer’s own service department.
 With that option no longer available, the remedy is to disassemble the pen and flow Capt.
-Tolley’s Creeping Crack Cure between the nib and section shell.
-(You can find Capt.
-Tolley’s at many boat shops; in the U.S.A. and Canada, West Marine has it.)
-Capillary action will draw the fluid into the space.
-Following the instructions on the bottle, you let it dry for 30 minutes and the reapply.
-After no more seeps in, let it dry 24 hours and reassemble the nib unit.
-You can clean off any excess on the outside by rubbing gently with a pure cotton flannel rag and a little Simichrome.
-(Updated May 20, 2008)
+Tolley’s Penetrating Sealant (formerly called Tolley’s Creeping Crack Cure) between the nib and section shell.
+You can find Capt.
+Tolley’s at many boat shops; in the U.S.A. and Canada, West Marine has it.

 I purchased several old ink pens that need to be refurbished.
 Many of the pens have ink sacs that are missing or are so hard that they break.
 Can you tell me where I could buy replacement ink sacs?